How the Medical Research Act strengthens clinical research in Germany

 -

-the deadlines for the examination of applications under radiation protection law will be shortened
+The deadlines for the examination of applications under radiation protection law will be shortened.

 -

-nuclear medicine facilities will be exempt from the licensing requirement for the manufacture of radioactive diagnostic investigational medicinal products.
+Nuclear medicine facilities will be exempt from the licensing requirement for the manufacture of radioactive diagnostic investigational medicinal products.

-Time will tell when the law will finally be passed and whether there will be any adjustments before then.
+It remains to be seen when the law will finally be passed and whether there will be any adjustments before then.
 It will probably be years before it is fully implemented and proves itself in practice.
 Nevertheless, we are optimistic about future developments and are confident that the law will sustainably improve medical research in Germany.

 1 https://www.bmuv.de/pressemitteilung/bundesregierung-beschliesst-medizinforschungsgesetz